SCP-079-devolved/SCP-079-how-to-become-a-translator/rules.md

         }
       ],
       "footer": {
-        "text": "Every action has a consequence, don't be a dick and follow the fucking rule" }
+        "text": "Every action has a consequence, don't be a dick and follow the fucking rules" }
     }
   ],